-Version Control with git and GitHub
+Version Control with Git and GitHub

-The problem with save_as
+The problem with “Save As”

 Every file in the scientific process changes.
 Manuscripts are edited.
 Figures get revised.
 Code gets fixed when problems are discovered.
 Data files get combined together, then errors are fixed, and then they are split and combined again.
 In the course of a single analysis, one can expect thousands of changes to files.
 And yet, all we use to track this are simplistic filenames.
 You might think there is a better way, and you’d be right: version control.

 Version control systems help you track all of the changes to your files, without the spaghetti mess that ensues from simple file renaming.
 In other words, version control is a system that helps you to manage the different versions of your files in an organized manner.
-It will help you to never have to duplicate files using save as as a way to keep different versions of a file (see below).
+It will help you to never have to duplicate files using “save as” as a way to keep different versions of a file (see below).
 Version control helps you to develop a timeline of snapshots containing the different versions of a file.
 At any point in time, you will be able to roll back to a specific version.
 Bonus: you can add a short description (commit message) to remember what each specific version is about.

-What is the difference between git and GitHub?
+What is the difference between Git and GitHub?

 What git is not:

-• Git is not a backup per se
+- Git is not a backup per se.

-• Git is not good at versioning large files (there are workarounds) => not meant for large data
+- Git is not good at versioning large files.
+It works best with plain-text files, not large data sets.

 Repository